Eyewitness helps mom burned in fiery 3-car crash after police chase - NewsBreak

 Carlos Johnson, another eyewitness, said he used his shirt to help police put out the flames engulfing the woman’s body.

-“I seen her get out of the car, and I seen the fire was still on her,” said Johnson.
+“I saw her get out of the car, and I saw the fire was still on her,” said Johnson.
 “And I ran over there to help.
 She was asking for her child.
 That’s all she was worried about at the time was her child.”

 “We are praying for the mom and the baby.
 We are hoping they come through.
 I am from this area and we see too many of these cars driving recklessly.
 In this case, we had some serious offenders,” said St. Louis County Prosecuting Attorney Wesley Bell.
 “Those individuals involved in this carjacking will be held responsible.”